sancons20/calendar-card-pro/README.md

 ### 📖 Developer Documentation

-For those interested in contributing code, we maintain detailed **architecture documentation** that explains:
+For those interested in contributing code, I maintain detailed **architecture documentation** that explains:

 - **Code Organization** – Structure and module responsibilities.
 - **Data Flow & Processing** – How events are fetched, stored, and displayed.